ahandrewh teaches IAT-235information design

 Email rules

-Please allow up to 2 business days for responses.
-We may be able to answer questions about code via email or course chat depending on the complexity.
+Please allow up to 2 business days for responses though we will typically reply much sooner.
+We may be able to answer questions about software or code via email or course chat depending on the complexity.
 We do not provide design critique via email or course chat.
-Please arrange a meeting or attend office hours for design critique or complex code questions.
+Please arrange a meeting or attend office hours for design critique or complex software or code questions.

 To make our responses faster, please include the following in your email: